sicmutils/sicmutils/demo/README.md

 * Run `shadow-cljs watch sicm-browser` to run the demo in the browser using the config in `shadow-cljs.edn`.
 Open http://localhost:9000 and the page will automatically update as the file changes.
 * Run `shadow-cljs release sicm-browser` to create a release build and open `index.html`.
 * Run `shadow-cljs watch sicm-esm` and open `esmdemo.html` to code the demo in the browser in JavaScript.
-SICMUtils is a JavaScript library after all.
+SICMUtils is also a JavaScript library after all.
 (For good measure, we also provide a little Scheme compiler :-).